goose121/QuickNotify/README.md

 [2]: https://raw.githubusercontent.com/kman14367/QuickNotify/master/src/packaged/iconbw.png
 ##License
 ---
-There is no official license for this software, but if you do spin it off, please reference me as the creator of the original software.
 Thanks to github user petesh, whose OSxUserNotificationCenter I am using the notification center access from, as well as StackOverflow user Thomas Tempelmann, whose method for handling custom URIs in Java I used.